dotnet/arcade/Documentation/Policy/ArcadeContributorGuidance.md

 - Clean ownership helps keep things moving.

 ### Working Group Syncs
 The wider Arcade working group (arcadewg) will meet every two weeks, or on demand.
-In addition, arcadewg@microsoft can be used for general infrastructure queries.
+In addition, arcadewg@microsoft.com can be used for general infrastructure queries.

 ## Conflict Resolution / Arbitration / Escalation